 |Official Fix (O)||A complete vendor solution is available.
 Either the vendor has issued an official patch, or an upgrade is available.|

 This metric measures the degree of confidence in the existence of the vulnerability and the credibility of the known technical details.
-Sometimes only the existence of vulnerabilities are publicized, but without specific details.
+Sometimes only the existence of vulnerabilities is publicized, but without specific details.
 For example, an impact may be recognized as undesirable, but the root cause may not be known.
 The vulnerability may later be corroborated by research which suggests where the vulnerability may lie, though the research may not be certain.
-Finally, a vulnerability may be confirmed through acknowledgement by the author or vendor of the affected technology.
+Finally, a vulnerability may be confirmed through acknowledgment by the author or vendor of the affected technology.
 The urgency of a vulnerability is higher when a vulnerability is known to exist with certainty.
 This metric also suggests the level of technical knowledge available to would-be attackers.
 The list of possible values is presented in Table 11.
 The more a vulnerability is validated by the vendor or other reputable sources, the higher the score.

 Table 11: Report Confidence